fdchiu/NSFWDetector/README.md

 [![License](https://img.shields.io/cocoapods/l/NSFWDetector.svg?style=flat)](https://cocoapods.org/pods/NSFWDetector)
 [![Platform](https://img.shields.io/cocoapods/p/NSFWDetector.svg?style=flat)](https://cocoapods.org/pods/NSFWDetector)

+This project is forked from the original NSFWDetector repo.
+I added macOS support.

 NSFWDetector is a small (**17 kB**) CoreML Model to scan images for nudity.
 It was trained using CreateML to distinguish between porn/nudity and appropriate pictures.
 With the main focus on distinguishing between instagram model like pictures and porn.

 ## Usage